This map of electric vehicle chargers shows how climate change is an infrastructure problem

 But to claim global leadership in avoiding the worst potential effects of climate change, the U.S. will need at least the much larger commitment promised in the Democrats’ budget plan.

 Like an electric car, that commitment will seem expensive upfront.
-But as the recent IPCC report reminds us, over the long term, the potential savings from avoided climate risks like droughts, floods, wildfires, deadly heat waves and sea level rise would be far, far larger.
+But as the recent IPCC report reminds us, over the long term, the potential savings from avoided climate risks like droughts, floods, wildfires, deadly heat waves, and sea level rise would be far, far larger.

 Paul N. Edwards is aa William J. Perry Fellow in International Security at the Center for International Security and Cooperation at Stanford University